|

 English-To-Go supports Microfinance

-Microfinance has proved to be one of the most cost effective
+Microfinance has proven to be one of the most cost effective

 tools in the effort to eradicate global poverty that forces